 In the late 1700’s and early 1800’s, many Pennsylvania Mennonites extended the European Anabaptist migration by continuing farther north to what was then known as Upper Canada.

 Beginning in 1786, Mennonites began migrating from Pennsylvania to what is now Ontario.
 Their route became known as the Trail of the Conestoga.
-They came in search of land.
+They came in search of affordable land.
 They also came to get away from the aftermath of the American Revolutionary War of 1776.
 The youngest members of the Jacob and Susannah Erb Brubacher family, A-74 Mary and A-76 John, great-grandchildren of the first Brubaker/Brubacher in the New World, A-1 Hans Brubacher, were among the Mennonite pioneers who migrated to Waterloo County to start new lives for themselves.

 Mary Brubacher married Benjamin Eby in 1807 and shortly thereafter they began their trek to Upper Canada.
 This couple was a part of the early Mennonite movement from Lancaster County to Waterloo County.
 Benjamin played a significant role in establishing the first church for Mennonite immigrants in Waterloo County.
 Benjamin was an ordained minister and bishop in the Mennonite Church.
 Ebytown, which was later called Berlin and then renamed Kitchener in 1916, was named after Benjamin Eby.